sajidhamdard/learnjavascript/notes/Hindi/76-Top-Level-Await.md

 ```

 Note that for top-level await to work, you need to be using a module script (`<script type="module">`) or have enabled the `"module"` option in your `package.json` file.
 This is because top-level await is only allowed in modules, not in traditional scripts.

-In summary, top-level await is a new feature in JavaScript that allows you to use `await` at the top level of your code, making it easier to write and read asynchronous code.